Arul-DevX/Personal_portfolio/README.md

     |-- .gitignore
     |-- config/
 Contributing
-Contributions to this portfolio project are welcome!
+Contributions to this data analyst portfolio project are welcome!
 If you'd like to contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).